simply-shawn/nexgraphpy/docs/index.md

 Project documentation for the `nexgraphpy` project.

 ## Description:
-NexGraph Python is a Python library implementation of the [NexGraph](https://nexgraphapp.com) software which works with Nextech brand DFT and DFS force gauges.
-It connects to the force gauge over USB serial and enables you to operate your device using Python.
+NexGraph Python is a Python library implementation of the [NexGraph](https://nexgraphapp.com) software which works with Nextech brand and other similar force gauges and torque testers.
+It connects to a device over USB serial and enables you to operate the device using Python.
 Download data from your devices, execute commands, and read data.
 Device Memory data can be output in CSV format or a bar chart.

 ## Table Of Contents